 If you are travelling with pets to or from Norway, you should contact the Norwegian Food Safety Authority prior to the trip in order to establish which rules apply.

 It is the Norwegian Food Safety Authority that administers the veterinary regulations for live animals.

-If you arrive by plane we advise you to use the red channel, even if you arrive from Sweden.
+If you arrive by plane, we advise you to use the red channel, even if you arrive from Sweden.

 Travelling with horses to and from Norway

-There are separate regulations when travelling with horses to and from Norway.
+Separate provisions apply when travelling with horses to and from Norway.

 Travelling with caged birds, rodents or rabbits